Penetration Testing in the Cloud: Ensuring Safety in AWS Environments

 - Enabling Encryption: Encrypting data at rest and in transit using AWS Key Management Service (KMS).

-- Applying Security Patches: Regularly updating software and applying security patches to AWS instances.
+- Applying Security Patches: Regularly update software and apply security patches to AWS instances.

 Continuous Monitoring and Improvement